 Genesis 2:18-25; Ephesians 5:22 – 33, 6:1-4; Colossians 3:18-21

 Finding your place starts here

-If you are new to First Phoenix and looking to get connected, then you want to attend First Steps class.
-Join us for lunch on a Sunday afternoon to learn more about who we are and how you can get connected to community.
+If you are new to First Phoenix and looking to get connected, then you want to attend Next Steps class.
+Join us for lunch on a Sunday afternoon to learn more about who we are and how you can get connected to the church community.

 Ready to attend a service?